ingadhoc/purchase/purchase_usability/README.rst

 #.
 Add button "Re-Open" on purchase orders to came back from "Done" to "Purchase Order" state, only available to purchase manager
 #.
 Make button send by email also available on done state on purchase orders
 #.
 Add new parameter "Merge Incoming Picking" on incoming picking types, if set true, when confirming a purchase order, if an open picking exists for same partner and picking type, incoming moves will be merged into that picking
 #.
+Odoo consider that a purchase order on done state has nothing to be invoiced, we change that behaviour to keep it as on sale orders
+#.
 Make purchase quotations menu only visible with technical features
 #.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)
 #.
 Add delivery status on purchases